bengalack/vdpcmd/README.md

 # vdpcmd
-Compare your current VDP's command engine performance.
-It should be identical to real hardware found in Yamaha V9938.
+Compare your current VDP's command engine performance, using this simple dos application.
+Results should be identical to real hardware found in Yamaha V9938.